pabloh3/bifm_wp_plugin/readme.txt

 Donate link: https://www.builditforme.ai/donate
 Tags: widgets, elementor, AI, automation, management Requires at least: 5.0
-Tested up to: 6.3.1
+Tested up to: 6.4.3
 Requires PHP: 7.0
-Stable tag: 1.02
+Stable tag: 1.04
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Ask a bot to build Elementor widgets for you.
+Ask a bot to build Elementor widgets, or blog posts for you.
 See the changes in real time.
 Save your widgets and include them in any of your pages with the Elementor editor.

 == Description ==

-BIFM Widget Manager allows WordPress users to efficiently manage and view AI-generated widgets for Elementor.
+Build It For me Widget Manager allows WordPress users to efficiently manage and view AI-generated widgets for Elementor.
 The plugin connects with Build It For Me's API to facilitate the generation and management of these widgets.
+Our blog creator allows you to create blog posts with a single prompt.

 Features:
 * **Just ask a bot**: The bot will build any front end widget you want.
 Ask for interactive widgets!
 * **Add the widget to a page**: Save the widget, and use elementor's editor to drag the widget into your page.
 * **Simple Management Interface**: Easily view and manage AI-generated widgets directly from your WordPress dashboard.
+* **Blog creator**: The bot will build any blog posts to target a specific keyphrase.
+* **Smart chat**: Share your documents with a bot and train it to answer questions about your product.

 == Installation ==